Medical Card

 CBD can relieve pain by inhibiting COX-2 enzymes and activating vanilloid TRPV1 receptors.
 THC can help ease cramps and distract from the pain.
 The terpene beta-caryophyllene also has pain-relieving and anti-inflammatory properties.

 There is no evidence that THC or CBD affects prostaglandin production, so it is not clear how medical cannabis directly relieves menstrual pain.
-Medical cannabis may, however, provide therapeutic effects for some of the symptoms associated with PMS.
-Many women with more severe forms of PMS find current treatment methods inadequate, and new medications and treatments are required.
+Medical cannabis may, however, provide therapeutic effects for some of the symptoms associated with PMDD.
+Many women with more severe forms of PMDD find current treatment methods inadequate, and new medications and treatments are required.

 Both THC and CBD may be beneficial for their anti-inflammatory and pain-relieving effects.